rui2ma/rui2ma.github.io/_projects/project_modquad.md

     </div>
     <div class="col-sm-8 mt-3 mt-md-0">
         <div class="col-sm mt-3 mt-md-0">
             In this independent study, I applied deep reinforcement learning (deep RL) techniques to develop controllers for <a href="https://www.grasp.upenn.edu/projects/modquad-assembling-structures-in-midair/">ModQuad</a>, a special type of multi-rotor aerial vehicle consisting of modular flying structures.
 I deployed a model-free Proximal Policy Optimization (PPO) approach to training controllers for a zoo of different ModQuad structures (shown in the left figure).
-The trained controller can robustly stabilize ModQuad at fixed points from various starting conditions (orientations, velocities, etc.) and in the presence of external force disturbances.
+The trained controller can robustly stabilize ModQuad at fixed points from various starting conditions and in the presence of external force disturbances.

-            Additionally, leveraging the trained RL controller, I devised a vector-field based approach to online path planning, which enabled the ModQuad to follow a series of waypoints without having to pre-compute the entire trajectory offline.
+            Additionally, leveraging the trained RL controller, I devised a artificial potential field based approach to online path planning, which enabled the ModQuad to follow a series of waypoints without having to pre-compute the entire trajectory offline.
         </div>
     </div>